 Tiffin University provides you with an excellent opportunity for interaction with other students.
 This interaction with others leads to greater maturity, a development of self-identity, realization of strengths and weaknesses, and a broadening of one's perspectives.
 When you live together in a community you will find that there are many opportunities to learn from each other.
 You will find that it is easier to share talents, experiences and skills through on-campus living.

 Each house and hall floor is under the supervision of a Resident Assistant (RA) who functions as a student administrator for the residents.
 He or she is responsible for helping to maintain an atmosphere conducive to learning.
 Throughout the year, the RA’s will plan or assist in the planning of educational, cultural, and recreational activities that are designed to build positive communities throughout the greater campus community.
 Additionally, the RA provides a great variety of services from mediating roommate conflicts to initiating needed maintenance or repairs.

 An RA is on duty each evening to provide assistance to our residents.
-In addition, each hall is also supervised by a Head Resident (HR), who monitors the entire building and helps to supervise the Resident Assistants.

 What You Can Expect from TU’s Residence Life: